-During lockdown, everything that could move online did go online, and that included annual meetings, where organisations switched their traditional in-person annual meetings to hybrid (a mix of in-person) or virtual (online-only) AGMs.
+2020 was defined by the frenetic scramble to move online, as organizations looked to safeguard business continuity amidst an unprecedented pandemic that shook the business world to its core.
+As a result, everything that could move online did go online, including annual meetings, where organisations switched their traditional in-person annual meetings to a hybrid (a mix of in-person) or virtual (online-only) AGMs.

-But as in many other areas, whilst lockdown may have instigated a change, organisations have realised that virtual AGMs are not just a short term solution – there are benefits to be had, even as restrictions ease.
+It certainly seems the case that whilst lockdown may have instigated a change, organisations have realised that virtual AGMs are not just a short term solution – there are benefits to be had, even as restrictions ease in Spring this year.
 Higher attendance numbers, a greater representation across the shareholder or member base, better engagement, lower costs, positive environmental benefits and less time consuming are all reasons that our clients have cited as why they will continue with virtual meetings in the future.

 Those that have made the switch already know the value to their organisation of a hybrid or virtual AGM, but one of the most common questions we are asked is how much does a hybrid or virtual AGM actually cost?

-There are several factors that can affect the cost of adding a virtual element or going entirely virtual to your annual meeting.
+There are several factors that can affect the cost of adding a virtual element to your annual meeting or going entirely digital.

 This picture of the UAE Football Federation’s virtual AGM gives you an idea of the new post-COVID reality for annual meetings.
-It’s unlikely that large, fully in-person AGMs will return again and it’s much more likely that the new hybrid model of a virtual meeting with a small in-room component will become the norm.
+It’s unlikely that large, fully in-person AGMs will return by the end of this year, and it’s much more likely that the new hybrid model of a virtual meeting with a small in-room component will become the norm.

-Lumi has run over 1,200 virtual meetings in more than 28 countries so far in 2020.
+Lumi is the trusted partner of over 3,000 organizations in 40 countries worldwide.
 If you are considering a virtual or new-hybrid AGM later this year, or for 2021, please do get in touch.